MatthewWurl/100DaysOfSwift/Project-08-SwiftyWords/README.md

 ## Additional Challenges

-* [Project 9](Project-09-GrandCentralDispatch) - Modify project 8 so that loading and parsing a level takes place in the background.
+* [Project 9](../Project-09-GrandCentralDispatch) - Modify project 8 so that loading and parsing a level takes place in the background.
 Once you’re done, make sure you update the UI on the main thread!
+* [Project 15](../Project-15-Animation) - Go back to project 8 and make the letter group buttons fade out when they are tapped.
+We were using the `isHidden` property, but you'll need to switch to `alpha` because `isHidden` is either true or false, it has no animatable values between.

 ## Screenshots